Your Causal Self-Attentive Recommender Hosts a Lonely Neighborhood: Preliminaries and Overall Setup

-For hyper-parameter tuning, we apply grid-search for models in section \ref{sec:PRE} and ray-tune managed adaptive search for ones in section \ref{sec:SAR} and \ref{sec:HF}. we search the hidden size of BERT4Rec in [32, 64, 128, 256, 512].
+\textbf{Hyper-parameter tuning} For hyper-parameter tuning, we apply grid search for models in \Cref{sec: exp: vanilla attn} and ray-tune managed adaptive search for ones in \Cref{sec: exp common design space} and \Cref{sec: exp huggingface} for more inclusive and accurate results comparison given limited number of machines.
+We search the hidden size of BERT4Rec in [32, 64, 128, 256, 512].
 We search the hidden activation dropout rate and attention dropout rate from 0.1 to 0.9 on a 0.1 stride.
-We also search the number of attention layers and number attention heads of [1,2,4].
-Lastly, we search masking probability of bidirectional attention models among [0.2, 0.4, 0.6, 0.8].
-Due to page constraint we do not enumerate through the tuning of all hyperparameters but rather above important ones.
+We also search the number of attention layers and attention heads of [1,2,4].
+Lastly, we search the masking probability of bidirectional attention models among [0.2, 0.4, 0.6, 0.8].
+Due to the page limit, we do not enumerate through the tuning of all hyperparameters but rather the above important ones.
 Refer to our shared code base for more details.